- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 One of the most exciting parts of New England is its coastline.
 You’ll definitely want to include seeing it on your list of romantic things to do in Massachusetts.
 Hop on the Boston Odyssey Brunch Cruise for an awesome way to experience Boston from the water while also indulging in a scrumptious brunch.

 As this is a unique attraction, it’s great for a special occasion, like celebrating an anniversary in Boston!
+There are lots of other boat tours in Boston to choose from, too.

 If brunch isn’t your thing, there are soooo many other cruises in and around Boston Harbor to choose from.
 Whichever one you select is sure to give you a memorable New England nautical adventure.